Sojus Records Ensoniq SD-1: an open-source emulation of the 1990 TransewaveTM synth

 The Ensoniq SD-1 was a digital Synthesizer based on technology from other legendary Ensoniq synths such as the ESQ-1, SQ-80, VFX, and the VFX-SD.

 You could achieve with it additive synthesis, using its waveform modulation capabilities.
-An advantage over the rompler of these days was the ability to scan through a sound’s spectrum without having to retrigger it from the beginning, which was one of the key features.
+An advantage over romplers of these days was the ability to scan through a sound’s spectrum without having to retrigger it from the beginning, which was a key feature.

 It used a wavetable containing 168 waveforms, mainly of multi-sampled acoustic instruments, sustained waveforms, harmonic, and inharmonic structures.
 Thanks to floppy/cartridges, it was possible to load other wavetables and sounds into the synth,